 Legal › Privacy › Information Matching

-We undertake authorised Information Matching programmes with Government AgenciesAs the government department responsible for registering key life events including births, deaths, marriages, civil unions and citizenship in New Zealand and the issue of passports, the Department of Internal Affairs – Te Tari Taiwhenua – is the custodian of the largest and most complete public record of New Zealand identity related records.
+We undertake authorised Information Matching programmes with Government AgenciesAs the government department responsible for registering key life events including births, deaths, marriages, civil unions and citizenship in New Zealand and the issue of passports and RealMe verified identities, the Department of Internal Affairs – Te Tari Taiwhenua – is the custodian of the largest and most complete public record of New Zealand identity related records.
 Certain Government Agencies have been authorised by Parliament to have limited access to this public information in order to provide better services.
+In addition, information is shared with the igovt identity verification service to assess applications for RealMe verified identities.
 This process of sharing information is known as Information Matching.

 What is Information Matching?Information Matching is the comparison of personal information held in one set of records with personal information held in another set of records for the purpose of producing or verifying information about an individual.
 Information Matching can only be performed where it has been authorised by statute and conforms to privacy legislation.
 Information Matching is carried out in strict accordance with the Privacy Act 1993 and is monitored by the Office of the Privacy Commissioner.